M Idioms

 made to measure

-- made especially to fit the measurements of someone
+- clothing that is made especially to fit the measurements of someone

 When I was working in Hong Kong I purchased several suits that were made to measure.